 There are two things you’ve probably heard about Emperor Constantine.
 He grew up in Greece, and so neither should be a big surprise.
 First, it is well documented that he was known as a Greek hero.
 As for the second thing, however, it is commonly said that he was a man who would go to any length to defend the Orthodox faith.
 That isn’t quite as true.
 There’s nothing to suggest that any of his actions were specifically meant to lend aid to such a cause.

 When we learn about eunuchs in the Byzantine Empire, we might be left a bit confused as to their role.
 They did a little bit of everything.
 One eunuch might be a well-respected priest or wartime general, while another might transport goods or information for sale.
 Even though eunuchs were a big part of the empire, they were actually illegally made.
 Castration was forbidden.
 Some confusion stems from their part in the church.
 Although the church forbade their use as sex slaves, it wasn’t unheard of.
 It seems that the church’s problem with sexual lust has been around for quite a while.
+Calm down, no need to call a criminal defense lawyer Phoenix.

 The ancient civilization’s people had a lot in common with the modern-day American.
 Although the empire often went to war in other parts of the world, its own people often rioted.
 This didn’t necessarily happen because of unrest as a result of societal problems like we tend to believe.
 Instead, it happened because someone’s chariot racing team came in last place.
 Some of these periods of unrest escalated far beyond their meager beginnings, and not all of them occurred for such dumb reasons.